 The Training and Development Core offers easily accessible support for career and research development at no cost.

 The Training and Development Core is a “one-stop shop” for training, mentorship, research team development, and grant proposal writing for UConn investigators at all stages of their careers, from graduate students to tenured faculty.
-We offer extensive services including one-on-one support connecting with inCHIP Directors and Boundary Spanners, our Grant Writing Boot Camp, FY18 seed grant competitions, grant proposal incubator, a knowledge integration sandbox and a weekly writing group for manuscripts.
+We offer extensive services including one-on-one support connecting with InCHIP Directors and Research Development Specialist, our NIH R-Series Boot Camp, FY20 seed grant competitions, grant proposal incubator, Ideas Labs, and NIH Career Award Writing Group (and more).

 Training and Development Core Services